splitforms.com

 splitforms vs everything else.

 Same drop-in API.
-More free submissions, real webhooks on the free tier, MCP support no other backend has.
+More free submissions, Starter signed webhooks, MCP support no other backend has.

 FeatureWeb3FormsFormspreesplitforms